Current Fellows 2025

 Prof. Guiseppi-Elie is known for his transdisciplinary work spanning materials chemistry, electronic materials, polymer science, physiology, microlithography, microelectronics and biomedical instrumentation.
 He worked in industry for 15 years before being appointed professor in 1998.
 He has subsequently established a remarkable research, innovation and commercialization program for responsive electrically conducting hydrogels and carbonaceous nanomaterials for biomedical diagnostics.
 In 1995, Prof. Guiseppi-Elie was the first to introduce electrically conductive hydrogels and in 2002 the first to demonstrate direct electron transfer between oxidoreductase enzymes and electrodes.
 Furthermore, Prof. Guiseppi-Elie is a Fellow of the Royal Society of Chemistry, the American Institute of Medical and Biological Engineering and the Royal Society of Medicine, among others.

-Prof. Dr. Nicole Adler
+Prof. Dr. Mia Son

-Degree: PhD Medicine | Program: Dresden Senior Fellowship | Timeframe: February 10, 2025 – April 1, 2025 | Host Institution in Germany: Faculty of Medicine, Clinic and Polyclinic for Ear, Nose and Throat Medicine | Host: Prof. Dr. med.
-Thomas Hummel
+Degree: PhD Epidemiology | Program: Dresden Senior Fellowship | Timeframe: February 27, 2025 – August 30, 2025 | Host Institution in Germany: Faculty of Arts, Humanities and Social Science, Institute of Sociology | Host: Prof. Dr. Antonia Kupfer

 Prof. Dr. Ralph Buehler